Download Call for Abstracts PDF Submit Your Abstract

 SESSION ACCESS/CLEARANCE REQUIREMENTS

-Entry validation for JNC 2024 will be screened by the Air Force Research Laboratory (AFRL).
+Entry validation for JNC 2025 will be screened by the Air Force Research Laboratory (AFRL).

-AI/Machine Learning for PNT
+AI/Machine Learning (ML) for PNT

 Using AI/ML techniques to support PNT solutions within devices and systems to improve capabilities for warfighters and military platforms.
-Novel approaches to provide capabilities for situational understanding, battlefield management and decision making, PNT system performance, integrity monitoring, and other NAVWAR activities.
+Novel approaches to provide capabilities for situational understanding, battle-field management and decision making, PNT system performance, integrity monitoring, and other NAVWAR activities.
 Improvements to operations from big data methodologies and PNT data fusion between entities.

 Topic Leads: